 Regular and punctual student attendance is required.
-Nebraska school law requires student to attend day that schools are open and in session, except when excused by school administrators, and that the school term be not less than 1080 hours for secondary students and 1032 hours for elementary students.
+Nebraska school law requires students to attend day that schools are open and in session, except when excused by school administrators, and that the school term be not less than 1080 hours for secondary students and 1032 hours for elementary students.
 The Board's policies require such attendance and adhere to state law.
 The administration is responsible for developing further attendance rules and regulations and staff is responsible for assisting in the enforcement of the rules and regulations.
 Students and parents are responsible for developing behaviors which will result in regular and punctual student attendance.
+Board Policy 5008 is in the Appendix.